zhenweishi/MISA/README.md

 #### 4. Quantitative imaging feature extraction

-MISA uses radiomic feature as the default quantiative imaging feature.
+MISAToolkit uses radiomic feature as the default quantiative imaging feature.
 In this step, MISA is able to extract radiomics from the small regions aquired above.
 Also, the clients are allowed to use other kinds of features, such as deep learning and handcraft features.

 ```sh
 feature_extract_main(sv_path, csv_path,yaml_path)